For approximately 1/3 of couples that have a fertility problem, the complication stems from male factor infertility.

 Making the decision to reverse a vasectomy is a big step.
 Considering all of the options currently available, vasectomy reversal represents the most cost effective option for having your own biological child in most cases.
 Dr. Gould will make every effort to make your experience as comfortable and convenient as possible.
 Please ask questions!
 We look forward to meeting you!

 We are currently able to offer one global fee for vasovasostomy (vasectomy reversal) and if necessary, vasoepididymostomy (correction of epididymal obstruction).
 The total fee is $7,700.00.
 This global fee covers all aspects of the reversal including the “pre-op”, surgery fees (professional and facility fees), and two postoperative semen checks.
 The global fee does not cover the sperm freezing option as discussed earlier.

 Most of our patients find that their insurance company will not pay for the reversal.
 You may wish to submit a claim to your insurance company and we would be happy to assist you in doing so.

 We are extremely proud that this global fee is much lower than comparable fees around the United States.
 Other programs offer this same arrangement for as much as $20,000.00.
 Remember that this global fee will cover not only a bilateral vasectomy reversal but will also cover the more delicate correction of epididymal blockage if it is found.

 Please call our office if you have any questions about the microscopic vasectomy reversal program.

 You may want to have your semen checked after surgery.
 This can be done anytime; most people wait about 4-8 weeks after surgery if a standard vasectomy reversal was done on either one or both sides.
 If a vasoepididymostomy was done on both sides, it is preferable to wait 8-12 weeks after surgery before the semen is checked.
 Abstain from ejaculation for about 2-3 days prior to any type of post-operative semen testing.
-There are 3 options for the post-operative semen check:
+To schedule a post-operative semen check please call our office.